Supreme Court rules jury verdict must be unanimous to convict

 Ramos’ case is remanded back to the lower court for further proceedings.

 In his 2016 trial, 10 jurors thought he was guilty of second-degree murder.
-But two jurors said the case had not proved his guilt beyond all reasonable doubt.
+But two jurors said the state had not proved his guilt beyond all reasonable doubt.
 Due to Louisiana not requiring a unanimous verdict at the time, he was sentenced to life in prison.

 Since his original jury verdict, the state of Louisiana had amended its constitution by voters in 2018, now requiring unanimous verdicts.

 Oregon is the only state to still allow the non-unanimous convictions, according to the Promise of Justice Initiative, a criminal justice-focused nonprofit group in New Orleans.
-The group has been challenging non-unanimous verdicts since 2004.
+The group has been challenging non-unanimous verdicts since 2004 and represented Ramos.

 “We are heartened that the Court has held, once and for all, that the promise of the Sixth Amendment fully applies in Louisiana, rejecting any concept of second-class justice,” said Ben Cohen, counsel at the Promise of Justice Initiative.